 A few important assumptions are invoked in the analysis of the presented work.
 First, only the case where all three craft are of equal mass is considered.
 This assumption simplifies the analysis to the point where insightful analytical solutions are feasible.
-Second, no significant Debye shield-ing effects are are present.
-This assumption is justified considering the deep space space weather environment, and the large kilo-Volt range potentials being considered.
+Second, no significant Debye shielding effects are present.
+This assumption is justified considering the deep space space weather environment, and the large kilo-Volt range potentials being considered which increase the effective Debye lengths.
 Lastly, the linearization analysis is performed only for the case where the craft are in a circular invariant shape formation.
 These assumptions were used in order to provide more analytic insight into the problem, and also to provide a simplified search space when identifying multiple invariant shape solutions for a given set of charges.

 The paper is structured as follows.
 First, the mathematics of invariant shape Coulomb formations are reviewed.
 Next, the rotating coordinate frame and resulting equations of motion used to analyze the stability of the invariant shapes are presented.
 Following this, the procedure used to identify multiple invariant shape solutions and present the results of the numerical search is outlined.
-Lastly, linearization is investigated to analyze a multiple invariant shape solution case, and comment on numerical search results for the stability of different families of multiple invariant shape solutions.
+Linearization is investigated to analyze a multiple invariant shape solution case, and comment on numerical search results for the stability of different families of multiple invariant shape solutions.
+Lastly, a brief discussion is provided on numerical out-of-plane stability results.